Australia's Boral explores potential sale of struggling U.S. fly ash business

+Asia PacificAustralia's Boral explores potential sale of struggling U.S. fly ash business

-(Reuters) - Australia’s Boral Ltd said on Thursday it is exploring a potential sale, or a joint venture, as part of a review of its struggling North American fly ash business.
+Australia's Boral Ltd (BLD.AX) said on Thursday it is exploring a potential sale, or a joint venture, as part of a review of its struggling North American fly ash business.

 The move comes as the top Australian building materials maker is looking to exit the United States, in a retreat from its global expansion strategy that led to a hefty writedown in 2020.